vtintillier/cf-java-logging-support/cf-java-logging-support-opentelemetry-agent-extension/README.md

      # your Java application command
 ```

+> You need to use OpenTelemetry Java Agent 1.29.0+, so it provides jackson-databind to the extension.

 See the [example manifest](../sample-spring-boot/manifest-otel-javaagent.yml), how this translates into a deployment description.

 For the instrumentation to send observability data to SAP Cloud Logging, the application needs to be bound to a corresponding service instance.